-I know you can train dogs to find and fetch sheds because I’ve done it before.
+I know you can train your dog to find shed antlers because I’ve done it before.
 My old buddy Zeke became a pretty fair shed fetcher, though it required quite a bit of convincing to get him interested in such inanimate objects.
-All my dogs are bird-hunting fiends, interested in little else, and when we hit the field they want feathers, not bone.
+All my dogs are bird-hunting fiends, interested in little else.
+So when we hit the field, they want feathers, not bone.

-But it can work and lately there’s been an upsurge in interest to teach dogs to hunt sheds.
-In the forefront is Tom Dokken, a well-respected dog trainer and owner of Dokken’s Dog Supply in Northfield, Minnesota.
-Dokken has developed a training program for teaching dogs to hunt sheds and has introduced a line of products for the purpose.
-He says pretty much anyone can teach their dogs the technique, and ran down the basics.
+But it can work, and the interest among outdoorsmen to train their dogs to hunt sheds has been on the upswing.
+Tom Dokken, a well-respected dog trainer and owner of Dokken’s Dog Supply in Northfield, Minnesota, has developed a training program for teaching dogs to hunt sheds and has introduced a line of products for the purpose.
+He says pretty much anyone can teach their dogs the technique.

-“Giving the dog treats when it brings a shed to you will speed up the process,” he said.
+“Giving the dog treats when it brings a shed to you will speed up the process,” Dokken said.
 “I don’t usually use treats in training hunting dogs, but here you can use an incentive.
-Sheds are hard–they aren’t warm and fuzzy and smell good like a bird.
+Sheds are hard.
+They aren’t warm and fuzzy.
+They don’t smell good like a bird.
 A treat will make it worth picking up.”

 Training can progress to hiding the antler around the house, then taking it into the backyard, increasing the number of sheds to pick up.